stategate/stategate/README.md

 ## Concepts

 - Storage Provider: A stategate storage provider is a pluggable, 3rd party database storage service.
-Storage providers provide persistance for all objects & events and should be scaled independently of stategate instances.
+    - Storage providers provide persistance for all objects & events and should be scaled independently of stategate instances.

 - Channel Provider: A stategate channel provider is a pluggable, 3rd party message-queue/channel service.
-Channel providers provide a way for stategate to broadcast events to itself while scaling horizontally.
-Channel providers should be scaled independently of stategate instances.
+    - Channel providers provide a way for stategate to broadcast events to itself while scaling horizontally.
+    - Channel providers should be scaled independently of stategate instances.

+- Object: An object represents a single record(k/v pairs) with a given [type](https://en.wikipedia.org/wiki/Type_system), belonging to a particular [domain](https://en.wikipedia.org/wiki/Domain-driven_design)
+    - Services/Users should use object related methods to persist & interact with the current state of an application/domain.
+- Event: an event represents a state change to an object- events are persisted and then emitted to consumers anytime an object is created/updated.
+    - Events are immutable after creation and may be searched.
+    - Event Consumers may search events to query the previous state(s) of an object

 ## Environmental Variables